Pinterest Pixel

 When I start a new project, I simply choose my custom template and all the bespoke designs are there, ready to impart consistency and branding from the first slide onward.
 This practice is a time-saver for anyone creating series of presentations with a uniform look.

-Troubleshooting Slide Master Issues
+Troubleshooting Issues

-How Can I Quickly Exit Slide Master View?
+How to Exit Slide Master View?

-What Is the Best Way to Remove Unused Slide Masters?
+How to Delete Unused Slide Masters?

 To apply my Slide Master changes to another presentation, I save the current presentation as a theme or template.
 Then, in the new presentation, I apply this saved theme from the Design tab or open a new file from the saved template to inherit all the changes.

-Can I Undo an Action in Slide Master View?
+How to Undo an Action in Slide Master View?

-Yes, I can undo an action in Slide Master view by pressing ‘Ctrl’ + ‘Z’ on my keyboard or clicking the undo button in the Quick Access Toolbar.
+You can undo an action in Slide Master view by pressing ‘Ctrl’ + ‘Z’ on my keyboard or clicking the undo button in the Quick Access Toolbar.
 This reverts my last action, letting me correct mistakes effortlessly.

 Why can’t I delete slide master in PowerPoint?

 I can’t delete a slide master in PowerPoint if it’s currently in use by one or more slides.
 First, I’ll need to assign a different master or layout to those slides.
-Only then PowerPoint will permit me to delete the unwanted slide master.
+Only then will PowerPoint permit me to delete the unwanted slide master.

 If you like this Excel tip, please share it